Medicai's Free Web DICOM Viewer

 3. Education and Training

+Medicai’s user-friendly interface makes it an ideal tool for educational purposes, allowing medical students and professionals to learn and train using real medical imaging data.
 The emergence of free online DICOM viewers has changed the landscape of medical imaging by facilitating more accessibility and collaboration.
-Based on the OHIF foundation, Medicai's web DICOM viewer is a robust and easy-to-use tool for medical practitioners.
+Based on the OHIF foundation, Medicai’s web DICOM viewer is a robust and easy-to-use tool for medical practitioners.
 Medicai meets the changing demands of the healthcare sector by providing cloud-based storage, enhanced visualization capabilities, and interoperability, guaranteeing that medical imaging data can be easily shared and managed for better patient care.

-About the author - Andra Bria
+Andra Bria

-Andra Bria is a marketing manager at Medicai.
-She is interested in health equity, patient experience and value-driven care pathways.
+Experienced marketer, she is interested in health equity, patient experience and value-based care pathways.
 She believes in interoperability and collaboration for a more connected healthcare industry.